andreapassini/DROP/README.md

     - [x] Particle system porting
     - [ ] Add multithreading to transform updates
     - [ ] Add multithreading to particle update
+    - [ ] rename Scene and Renderer context into state
+    - [ ] add a Game State to singleton components
+    - [ ] Add time state
     - [ ] Move the active camera to a singleton component (Scene context)
     - [ ] Move the Inputs into a Singleton Components (TBD)
     - [ ] Consider refactoring singleton components to make them more efficient (without using a map)
-- [ ] Code cleanup:
+- [x] Code cleanup:
-    - [ ] rename Scene and Renderer context into state
-    - [ ] add a Game State to singleton components
-    - [ ] Add time state
+    - [x] Fix relative path for assets, using path from exe
 - [ ] Add debug main view, render normals in color channel
 - [ ] Add debug main view, render shadow map with inverted colors, projected on the plane
 - [ ] Consider reworking the material to use a map for textures
 - [ ] Add debug texture viewer in the renderer by adding a specific pass where needed
 - [ ] Fix the scene graph move and remove node, the error is not considering move from another branch
 - [ ] Add cube maps
-- [ ] Port the thread pool system from the Fall Engine

 # Arachitecture